-If you live in a private community setting (whether it is a condominium, townhouse, or single-family home) in New Mexico, you are most likely responsible for paying dues and assessments to a homeowners’ association (HOA) or a condominium association (COA).
-If you fall behind in payments, in most cases the HOA or COA can get a lien on your home that could lead to a foreclosure.
+Residents who live in this kind of a community setting—whether it’s a condominium, townhouse, or single-family home—in New Mexico usually have to pay assessments to their HOA or COA.
+If you fall behind in those payments, in most cases, the HOA or COA can get a lien on your home that could lead to a foreclosure.

 The Homeowner Association Act (N.M.
 Stat.
-Ann. §§ 47-7E-1 through 47-7E-14) governs HOA activities in New Mexico, while the Condominium Act (N.M.
+Ann. §§ 47-7E-1 through 47-7E-14 § 47-16-1 to 47-16-14) governs HOA activities in New Mexico, while the Condominium Act (N.M.
 Stat.
 Ann. §§ 47-7A-1 through 47-7D-20) applies to all condominiums created after 1982.
 (The state's older Building Unit Ownership Act found at §§ 47-7-1 through 47-7-28 covers older condominiums unless the association’s board passes a resolution subjecting the development to the newer Condominium Act.)

 This article focuses on the Homeowner Association Act and the Condominium Act.
 The two sets of laws are very similar.

-Lien priority determines what happens to other liens, mortgages, and lines of credit if your HOA or COA lien is foreclosed.
+Lien priority determines what happens to other liens, mortgages, and lines of credit if an HOA or COA lien is foreclosed.
 (To learn more about lien priority and its importance in HOA foreclosures, see What happens to my mortgages if the HOA forecloses on its lien?)

 The COA governing documents will set forth which liens take priority over a COA lien.
 (N.M.
 Stat.
 Ann. § 47-7C-16(H)).
 Likewise, to find out the priority of an HOA lien, check the association’s governing documents.

 State law and the HOA or COA’s governing documents will usually set out the type of charges that may be included in the lien.
-In New Mexico, a COA is permitted to include the following in its lien (unless the governing documents provide otherwise):
+In New Mexico, a COA is permitted to include the following in its lien, unless the governing documents provide otherwise:

 To find out which particular charges a New Mexico HOA may include in its lien, check the HOA's governing documents.

-A COA must initiate the foreclosure within three years after the full amount of the assessments becomes due or the else the lien is extinguished (N.M.
+A COA must initiate the foreclosure within three years after the full amount of the assessments becomes due or the else the lien is extinguished.
+(N.M.
 Stat.
 Ann. § 47-7C-16(D)).
 This is called the statute of limitations.